tobyhodges/fair-research-software/episodes/02-tools.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
+After completing this episode, participants should be able to:

 - Identify some key tools for FAIR research software
 - Explain how can these tools help us work in a FAIR way